Dennis Washington is a professional freelance online journalist specializing in professional live streaming and social video ministry.

 In addition to internet live streaming, I am often asked to provide live video and audio support at large events.
 Since 2013 I have designed and executed a multi-camera A/V setup for Exposure Youth Camp and the AIM Conference (formerly known as Southern Evangelism Conference.)
 I have also provided similar assistance to Faulkner University and the GULF Youth Experience.

 In July 2017, I started ProStream and Cahaba Photography.
-ProStream is a professional audio visual event production company, offering sales and service to businesses, churches, schools, and organizations wanting to live stream professionally.
+ProStream is a professional audio visual event production company, offering services to businesses, churches, schools, and organizations wanting to live stream professionally.
 Cahaba Photography is my place to practice my love of capturing 1,000 words with the snap of a shutter.

 How Can I Help You?